ToyZ-95/live_text/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+# Streamline the task of updating text within the UI.

+Have you encountered situations where you simply need to update UI text without dealing with state management techniques?
+If so, this package is a perfect fit for you.

 ## Features